posporus/pairis/README.md

 ```
 #### Naming Conventions

 Relationships are defined and guessed by property names.
-Therefore it is very important to retain some naming convetions.
+Therefore it is important to retain some naming convetions.

 - Propertys that are pointing to a single dataset (One-To) always have the same name as the class they are pointing to, in lowercase.
 - Propertys that are pointing to more than one datasets (To-Many) have the same name as the list name of the model they are pointing to.